isabella232/visualstudiogeeks.github.io/_posts/2016-08-14-tfs15-continuous-delivery-of-nuget-packages-to-package-management-in-tfs15rc1.md

 ## Create a package feed in Package hub ##

 > A package feed is a container of your packages.
-Package clients similar to `Nuget Package Manager` of Visual Studio will be able to subscribe to this feed and receive packages.
+Package clients similar to `NuGet Package Manager` of Visual Studio will be able to subscribe to this feed and receive packages.

 Once you install the extension, you should see `Package Feeds` in your navigation bar under `Build/Release` menu.
 Click `Package Feeds`